spsquared/SPARK_Future-Engineers_2023/README.md

 All the code for slam can be found in `/Program/AI/slam.py`.

 There are two main functions we have in `/Program/AI/slam.py`.
-The first one is `slam`, which takes an array of observed landmarks (wall corners, red pillars, and green pillars), and  and outputs the best
+The first one is `slam`, which takes an array of observed landmarks (wall corners, red pillars, and green pillars), and outputs the most likely spot the car is at.
+The `slam` function keeps track of landmarks that have been seen before, to create a map of the field.
 $2^2$
 - $\dfrac{0}{1} \neq \infty$
 - $\dfrac{0}{1} \neq \infty$